raravena80/ferrium/README.md

-# Ferrite - Enterprise Distributed KV Storage with Raft Consensus
+# Ferrium - Enterprise Distributed KV Storage with Raft Consensus

-Ferrite is a production-ready distributed key-value storage system built in Rust using the [openraft](https://github.com/databendlabs/openraft) consensus library.
+Ferrium is a production-ready distributed key-value storage system built in Rust using the [openraft](https://github.com/databendlabs/openraft) consensus library.
 It provides strong consistency guarantees similar to etcd or Consul, with comprehensive configuration management and dual-protocol support (HTTP + gRPC).

 ## ✨ Features